• Skip to primary navigation

 Notes

 *Butter is an essential component of pastry.
 It plays an important role in flavor and texture.
-I use European style or Organic Unsalted Butter.
+I use American style Organic Unsalted Butter like Organic Valley.

 Inspired by The Grand Central Bakery and Chef Kimberly Smith